taneba/fullstack-graphql-app/README.md

 NOTE: This project is WIP.

+## Tech Stack

+Common

+- TypeScript
+- GraphQL
+- graphql-codegen

-## Backend
+Backend

-Prisma, envelop, graphql-helix, nextjs, urql
+- Prisma
+- fastify
+- envelop
+- graphql-helix
+- graphql playground

+Frontend

+- React
+- Next.js
+- urql
+- tailwindcss
+- twin.macro

+Authentication

+- Auth0

+### Concept

+Fully typed GraphQL app using modern future tech stack.
+And another goal is to not to use apollo related stack at all.

 ## Start Server

-1. add .env file to `packages/backend`
+1. add .env file to `backend/`

-2. run `docker-compose up` in packages/backend
+2. run `docker-compose up` in backend/